Arlanthir/notes/operating-systems/ArchLinux-MacBook.md

 ```

 ##### Partitioning using EFI, / without swap (Macbook)

+**Note**: This partitioning + bootloader scheme seems outdated (yet it seems to work).
+Check wiki for newer alternatives.

 Remember to allocate 128 MiB in an HFS+ (af00) partition for a Linux Boot Loader.
 macOS likes to see a 128 MiB gap after partitions, so when you create the first partition after the last macOS partition, type in +128M when cgdisk asks for the first sector for the partition.